CrayLabs/SmartSim/doc/orchestrator.rst

 Multiple Orchestrators
 ======================
 SmartSim supports automating the deployment of multiple Orchestrators from within an Experiment.
-Data communication for all Communication with the database via a SmartRedis Client is possible from the `db_identifier` argument that required when initializing an Orchestrator or colocated Model during a multi database Experiment.
+Communication with the database via a SmartRedis client is possible with the `db_identifier` argument that is required when initializing an Orchestrator or colocated Model during a multiple database experiment.
 When initializing a SmartRedis client during the Experiment, first create a ``ConfigOptions`` object with the `db_identifier` argument created during before passing object to the Client() init call.